Enderdead/pyLambdaFlows/docs/source/GetStarted.rst

         result = mean(inputData)
         return result

-Pretty simple code using the statistics library.
+It's a pretty simple code using the statistics library.
 Now we are ready to define the computational graph and evaluate it !

 Firstly, we create a source node.
 A source node is like an input to the computational graph.